 Current Projects

-Improved Health in Arctic Charr Farming
+Controlled Traits in Arctic Charr

-Sex Difference in Spider Body Size Architecture
+Sex Difference in Spider Body Size Architecture (concluded)

 Sexual size dimorphism occurs when individuals from one sex are larger than those from the other sex.
 In many species, including spiders, the female is larger then the male.
 It is commonly assumed that larger females may produce more or better offspring but that smaller males may be better at other tasks.
 In spiders, this may be adventuring towards female spider webs.
 In the African hermit spider (Nephilingis cruentata) males that successfully found a female, will often wait in her web until her final moult and only then can they copulate (if they are not eaten by her).
 The females are around 80 times heavier than the males.
 How can such a large size difference emerge and how would it be possible to remain adaptive towards possibly dynamic sex-specific size optima when both sexes share common genes (a so-called intralocus sexual conflict)?